 This handprint turkey craft is an awesome craft to do with students in a classroom or library storytime.
 You can read fun Thanksgiving books like Turkey Trouble and How to Catch a Turkey with the kids before doing this fun craft.

-The free template is great for doing this craft at home with your kids.
+Printing out all the individual pieces on one piece of paper is great for doing this craft at home with your kids.
 However, it may be tedious to use in a classroom of multiple kids.
 You would have to trace the pieces multiple times on colored paper before cutting them out.

 For younger kids, I suggest you cut out all the turkey parts ahead of time for easy assembly.
 You can place all the parts of one turkey in a bag and hand out the bags for craft time.